 MapReduce job: Hadoop is supported.
 MapReduce is used to implement parallel computing of large data sets.

-Spark 1.5.1: Spark is a distributed batch processing framework.
-It provides analysis and mining and iterative memory computing capabilities and supports application development in multiple programming languages, including Scala, Java, and Python.
-Additionally, it provides Spark SQL, which enables data to be queried and analyzed using structured query language (SQL) statements.
+Spark/Spark SQL job: Spark is supported.
+Spark provides analysis and mining and iterative memory computing capabilities.
+Additionally, Spark SQL enables data to be queried and analyzed using SQL statements.

-Hive 1.3.0: Hive is a data warehouse framework built on Hadoop.
-It stores structured data using the Hive query language (HQL), a language like the SQL.
-Hive converts HQL statements to MapReduce or HDFS tasks for querying and analyzing massive data stored in Hadoop clusters.
+HQL job: Hive is supported.
+Hive is a data warehouse framework built on Hadoop.
+It provides storage of structured data using the HQL, a language like the SQL.
+Hive converts HQL statements to MapReduce or Spark tasks for querying and analyzing massive data stored in clusters.